mlswg/mls-protocol/draft-ietf-mls-protocol.md

     } MLSSignatureContent;
 ~~~

-The signature MUST cover the metadata information about the current state
+The signature must cover the metadata information about the current state
 of the group (group identifier, epoch, generation and sender's Leaf index)
 to avoid Group participants to impersonate other participants and in order
 to prevent cross-group attacks.